 Table of Contents

-Vishtinduk Vati is classical Ayurvedic medicine with nervine tonic, digestive stimulant, aphrodisiac and stimulant (excites the functions of an organ) properties.
+Vishtinduk Vati is classical Ayurvedic medicine with nervine Tonic, digestive stimulant, aphrodisiac and stimulant (excites the functions of an organ) properties.
 The main indication of this medicine is Jirna Vata Roga (sciatica, lumbago, gout, arthritis, pain in back, muscular pain).
 It is also beneficial in impotence, constipation, paralytic and neuralgic affections, diarrhea, dysentery and debility of the spinal system.

 Vishtinduk Vati contains Vishtinduk.
 Vishtinduk is also known as Kuchela, Kuchila, Vindu, Tinduka, Karaskara, Ramyaphala, Kupaka, Kalkuta, Visamushtika, Kupilu, Vishamushti, Vishatinduka and Nux-vomica.

 Nux Vomica is Vish or Poison.
 It contains 2 active alkaloids (Strychnine & Brucine), which are highly poisonous.
 The seeds are extremely poisonous affecting the nervous and muscular systems causing tetanic convulsions and death.
-In small doses, it is given for paralytic and neuralgic affections, diarrhea, dysentery and debility of the spinal system.
+In a small doses, it is given for paralytic and neuralgic affections, diarrhea, dysentery and debility of the spinal system.

 In Ayurveda, the seeds of the plant are used only after Shodhanato get Shuddha Kuchala.
 Detoxification or Shodhan of Kupilu seeds brings chemical changes causing N-oxidation and conversion of Strychnine and brucine into less toxic derivations as isostrychnine, isobrucine, strychnine N-Oxide, brucine N oxide and reduced level of the loganic acid content of the seeds.